runmingl/stop/README.md

 > This work presents a little-known extension of big-step semantics with inductive definitions that captures diverging computations without introducing error states.
 This *big-stop* semantics is illustrated for typed, untyped, and effectful variants of PCF, as well as a while-loop-based imperative language.
 Big-stop semantics extends the standard big-step inference rules with a few additional rules to define an evaluation judgment that is equivalent to the reflexive-transitive closure of small-step transitions.
 This simple extension contrasts with other solutions in the literature which sacrifice ergonomics by introducing many additional inference rules, global state, and/or less-commonly-understood reasoning principles like coinduction.

 This repository contains a formalization of the *Big-Stop Semantics* in Agda.
 The Big-Stop Semantics is exemplified on PCF with an eager evaluation strategy and general recursion.
 We define the Big-Stop Semantics and use it to prove syntactic properties such as progress.
-Additionally, we formalize several standard evaluation semantics, including big-step semantics, small-step semantics, and stack machine semantics, and prove their equivalence with the Big-Stop Semantics under various conditions.
+Additionally, we formalize several standard evaluation semantics, including big-step semantics, small-step semantics, and stack machine semantics, and prove their soundness and completeness with respect to the Big-Stop Semantics under various conditions.

 This work demonstrates that: